jenna-landy/jenna-landy.github.io/_pages/welcome.md

 -------

 I'm a PhD student in the Social Psychology program at New York University.
 I primarily work with Dr. Emily Balcetis in the [Social Perception, Action, and Motivation Lab](https://www.spamlabresearch.com).
-I'm also a member of the [WE-Search](https://www.ashwinia.com/about) lab with Dr. Ashwini Ashokkumar.
+I'm also a member of the [WE-Search Lab](https://www.ashwinia.com/about) with Dr. Ashwini Ashokkumar, and the [Politics and Intergroup Relations Lab](https://wp.nyu.edu/knowleslab/) with Dr. Eric Knowles.

 -------